Troubleshooting Installation FAQs

 This will show MLS Agent ID and MLS Office ID

-1. Login to your LAC account.
+1. Login to your Buying Buddy account.

 4. You can now ensure correct values in your filter and/or Personal Profile.